arikahnaf/Fifa-World-Cup-Winner/README.md

 # FifaWorldCupWinner
-A small program that tells you the winner of the FIFA world cup when you input a year.
+A small program written in C++ that tells you the winner of the FIFA world cup when you input a year.